Your Credit Rating

 No, ICB is not a lender.
-ICB stores your credit report in its computer system and returns it to a lender when requested.
-If the lender also requests a CBS then the score is calculated and returned with the report.
+ICB stores your credit report in its systems and returns it to a lender when requested.
+If the lender also requests a Credit Score then the score is calculated and returned with the report.
 It is the responsibility of the lender to decide whether or not to approve your loan application.

-17. Who designed the CBS systems provided by ICB?
+17. Who designed the Credit Score systems provided by ICB?

-19. Where may I find a CBS on my Credit Report?
+19. Where may I find a Credit Score on my Credit Report?

-The Credit Bureau Scores are recorded in the "History of Enquiries" sections of your Credit Report.
-As you may have relationships with a number of lenders your Credit Report is presented as a series of Account Holder records typically one for each lender.
-The Credit Bureau Scores are calculated per Account Holder record.
+The Credit Scores (as previously calculated and returned to lenders) are shown in the "Historical Enquiries made by Financial Institutions ('Footprints')" sections of your Credit Report.
+If you have relationships with a number of lenders, your Credit Report is presented as a series of Account Holder records, typically one for each lender.
+The Credit Scores are calculated across all Account Holder records (except for the ICB CRIF 2 Score which is calculated per Account Holder record).

-Below is a sample History of Enquiries section:
+Below is a sample "Historical Enquiries made by Financial Institutions ('Footprints')" section:

 This list indicates that the associated Account Holder record was previously returned to four lenders.

-Of the three Credit Bureau Scores available from ICB, a lender may obtain one, two, three or none of these scores.
-In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score and the Global FICO Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.
+A lender may obtain one of the three Credit Scores available from ICB.
+In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the ICB CRIF 4 Score and "XYZ BANKS" did not obtain any Credit Score.

-20. What is the range of possible values for each CBS?
+20. What is the range of possible values for each Credit Score?

-The range of scores for each CBS is given below.
+The range of scores for each Credit Score is given below.